LinerSu/nyu-pl-sum19-rec/Class 08/README.md

 # Object-oriented programming
 - Def. a programming paradigm based on the concept of "objects".
-- Difference between OOP and OBP: Object-based programming does not support inheritance or subtyping
+- Difference between OOP and OBP: Object-based programming does not support inheritance or subtyping.

 ## Class OOP
 ### Class
 - Class always be viewed as a template to create objects.
 - Components
-    - Data, in the form of fields, often known as attributes
+    - Data, in the form of fields, often known as attributes.
-    - Code, in the form of procedures, often known as methods
+    - Code, in the form of procedures, often known as methods.
         - Constructor: a method for object's initilization.
             - Types: [Java](https://beginnersbook.com/2013/03/constructors-in-java/), [C++](https://www.geeksforgeeks.org/constructors-c/)
         - Destructor: a method for object's deletion.